spxbhuhb/adaptive/lib/lib-ui-mpw/doc/guides/what is a multi-pane workspace.md

 # What is a multi-pane workspace

-A [multi-pane workspace](def://) is a complex UI fragment capable of managing multiple tools and content editors together.
+A [multi-pane workspace](def://) is a complex UI fragment capable of managing multiple tools and content views/editors together.

 Think of Intellij user interface, that functionality is implemented by [MultiPaneWorkspace](class://).